aston89/DeFatiguer-Adaptive-Audio-Processor/README.md

-# DeFatiguer
+# DeFatiguer :

-Defatiguer is a lightweight perceptual audio stabilisation tool designed to reduce listening fatigue in problematic audio material without altering its overall aesthetic identity.
+a lightweight perceptual audio stabilisation tool designed to reduce listening fatigue in problematic audio material without altering its overall aesthetic identity.

 It operates as a non-destructive analysis-and-attenuation system that targets micro-instabilities in spectral, temporal, and stereo domains, rather than applying global mastering-style transformations.